i2bc/SURFMAP/README.md

 python3 -c "import surfmap; print(surfmap.PATH_TO_EXAMPLES)"
 ```

-Please note that for all command examples illustrated below, we will make use of the docker image of SURFMAP.
+Please note that for all command examples illustrated below, we will make [use of the Docker image of SURFMAP](#use-surfmap-with-docker-or-not).

 ## Projection of a protein surface feature on a 2D map